christiskatsouris/Applied-Econometrics-R/README.md

 (d) Hamming Distance.

 Moreover the entropy index (i.e., Gini heterogeneity index) provides a measure of sequence heterogeneity.
 In other words, it captures the state changes that occur in the sequences of trajectories.
 Furthermore, the dissimilarity between two sequences can be obtained by considering the necessary operations to transform one sequence into the other.
 For example, given a longitudinal dataset grouped per European country one might be interested to obtain dissimilarity measures which can provide insights regarding the level of similarity of trajectories of a particular sub-population, such as the young people when followed up.
 In addition we can construct a logistic regression model across these groups based on a suitable set of covariates in order to obtain statistical evidence explaining the differences of these employment trajectories.
+The entropy measure can be computed as below

+$$H_t = \sum_{j=1}^q p_{tj} ln (  p_{tj} ),$$

 <img src="https://github.com/christiskatsouris/Applied-Statistics-R/blob/main/data/graphs_entropy_measure.jpg" width="750"/>